 Mission to Peru

-In addition to a yearly collection, St. Xavier Church members make an annual mission trip to our sister parish in Peru.
+In addition to a yearly collection, St. Xavier Church members have made visits to our sister parish in Peru.
 Read more about the mission!

 Society of St. Vincent de Paul

 Is a non-profit organization assisting the poor, lonely and forgotten to bridge the spiritual, emotional and financial gaps in their lives.
 St Xavier and Cathedral Conference activities are confined to those neighbors in Over-the Rhine, West End and Downtown area.
 Volunteers visit, access and evaluate the situation of the individuals who have requested a need prior to providing assistance.

 Meets every Saturday morning at the Cathedral.
 Contact the church office if you would like to volunteer.

 Is a non-profit organization dedicated to serving the homeless persons with a history of emotional and/or mental disabilities by providing housing and related services.
 Many of our volunteers prepare the food for a full meal, transport the food and serve the residents.
 If you wish to volunteer to prepare food contact the church office.